iwillspeak/iwillspeak.github.io/_posts/2019-07-10-lisp-in-two-days-with-rust.md

 struct ParseState<I: Iterator<Item = ast::Token>>(std::iter::Peekable<I>);
 ```

-Our tope level parse function examines the next token.
+Our top level parse function examines the next token.
 If it is an atom then we parse it directly, otherwise we delegate to `parse_form` to read the body of a form.

 ```rust
 fn parse_expr(&mut self) -> ast::Expr {